 If your child repeatedly pulls on the hearing aids or his or her ears, this might be a sign of discomfort from a poorly fitting earmold.
 See your child's audiologist right away to find out if it's time to get a new pair of earmolds.

 Children's hearing aids need to be checked daily, especially for children who are too young to tell you if there is a problem.
 You'll want to do a listening check, make sure the battery is working and check the hearing aid for debris and moisture.
 Remember, if you can't hear sounds amplified through the hearing aid then your little one will not be able to hear through it either.
-You don't want to place an earplug in your child's ears when you think you're placing a hearing aid.

 Your child's audiologist will show you how to use a hearing aid stethoscope to listen through the hearing aid when it's turned on.
 You may choose to purchase a custom listening mold, as pictured to the right, for convenience.
 It's a good habit to listen to the hearing aids every time you are getting ready to place them in your child's ears.
 If you don't hear amplified sound, check to make sure you've turned the hearing aid on.
 If it's still not working, test the battery.
 Hearing aid battery testers are easy to find online or at your local pharmacy.

 If you don't have your hearing aid stethoscope handy, you can at least do a quick check of the battery by closing your hand around the hearing aid.
 If it's on and functioning, you will hear a high-pitched feedback.